-Rain may have dampened some of the play but not the spirit and world-class competition at the Choice Wireless V.I.
-Open Tennis Tournament.
-Hosted Feb.
-12-16 by the St. Thomas Yacht Club, nearly 90 tennis players from the U.S. Virgin Islands, Puerto Rico, the U.S. Mainland, Central America and Europe – which included professional as well as a strong contingent of amateur or B division competitors – maintained this tournament’s reputation as the ‘Wimbledon of the Caribbean.’
+World-class competition was on full display at the Choice Wireless V.I.
+Open Tennis Tournament, hosted May 26-30 by the St. Thomas Yacht Club.
+Seventy tennis players from the U.S. Virgin Islands, Puerto Rico, St. Kitts and the U.S. Mainland – which included professional as well as a strong contingent of amateur or B Division competitors – definitely proved this event’s reputation as the ‘Wimbledon of the Caribbean.’